-Whether you’ve got your eye on an Airbnb beach house or a HomeAway yurt, take the time to vet the property and make sure your vacation home rentals reservation is on the up and up.
+Whether you’ve got your eye on an Airbnb beach house or a HomeAway yurt, it’s important to vet the property and make sure your amazing vacation home rental reservation is legit.

 1. No Reviews or Ratings

-Reviews and ratings can provide invaluable details about the property and what it’s like to rent from the property owner.
-If a listing appears too good to be true or looks like the average listing but has zero reviews and ratings, it could be a sign of a scam.
+Reviews and ratings on popular travel sites can provide invaluable details about the property and what it’s like to rent from the property owner.
+If a listing appears to look like the average listing but has zero reviews and ratings, it could be a sign of a scam.
 Although a listing might be brand new and have no rental history, consider speaking with the owner about why it hasn’t been rented before.

 2. Unclear or Inaccurate Fees